matthiaskoenig/losartan-model/Dockerfile.md

-# Dockerfile for Glimepiride Model
+# Dockerfile for Losartan Model

 ## Build image
 To build the latest image use: